 Step 1: Determine the activities in the value chain

-This is the initial step which includes learning about the basic and secondary actions that go into generating a product or service.
+This initial step includes learning about the primary and secondary activities that go into generating a product or service.
 Because the interactions may differ, it's critical for organizations that provide various products or services to undertake value chain analysis for all of them.

 Step 2: Determine the amount and value of various activities

-The next stage is to figure out how much each specified activity contributes to the overall value-chain process.
-It's also crucial to consider the costs associated with each operation, as cutting them could increase the total transaction value.
+The next stage is determining how each specified activity contributes to the e-commerce value chain process.
+It's also crucial to consider the costs associated with each operation, as lowering costs could increase the total transaction value.

 Step 3: Look for ways to get a competitive edge

 You may assess the value chain in electronic commerce from whichever competitive advantage you seek to create.
 For instance, if you are looking to cut costs, examine the value chain from the standpoint of lowering costs and enhancing efficiency.